Ahmed-H-N/ahmed-h-n.github.io/_posts/2020-06-04-perosnalized-learning.markdown

 In general, when education is improved, this leads to higher public awareness and faster production by countries which makes for better economy in both short and long terms.

 ## When Will We See These Effects?
 It is already happening on small scales.
-Chat pots are already used in some schools.
+Chat bots are already used in some schools.
 Also administrative tasks are being automated in some universities.
 But to see the results that make us "WOW", we need to wait a little bit more.
 The obstacle that hinders AI algorithms is the lack of data.
 Data is like oxygen to AI models, and without it, AI algorithms cannot do its best. unlike applications which have data available right away in mass quantities such as images and sounds, Personal data required for AI application in education is not that much available.
 So we will have to wait (or better) deliberately collect these data so that AI wheel starts cycling.

 ## In Conclusion ...
 AI is changing the world rapidly in an unprecedented way in human history.
 A newly born baby today will almost certainly have different educational system than that was taken by his/her parents.